-Order 1: Essential Businesses and Designated Businesses and Operations may operate provided all conditions and requirements imposed by all applicable orders are followed, except Designated Businesses and Operations specifically prohibited from operating.
+Order 1: Essential Businesses and Designated Businesses and Operations may operate provided all conditions and requirements imposed by all applicable orders are followed, all other businesses and operations are prohibited from operating.
 For purposes of this Order, Essential Businesses and Designated Businesses and Operations are listed and defined in the attached Exhibits A and B, respectively.